meken/cloud-hackathons/hacks/agent-runtime-ops/README.md

 Running agents locally is fine for development but enterprise workloads require high availability, auto-scaling, low latency, and robust runtime isolation.

-**Agent Runtime** (part of Gemini Enterprise Agent Platform) provides a managed, serverless execution environment purpose-built for AI agents.
-While Agent Runtime can deploy from source, enterprise platforms often require the **Bring Your Own Container (BYOC)** pattern to maintain full control over base images, security vulnerability scanning, system packages, and language runtime versions.
+*Agent Runtime* (part of Gemini Enterprise Agent Platform) provides a managed, serverless execution environment purpose-built for AI agents.
+While Agent Runtime can deploy from source, enterprise platforms often require the *Bring Your Own Container (BYOC)* pattern to maintain full control over base images, security vulnerability scanning, system packages, and language runtime versions.

 In this challenge, you will package the agent into a container image and deploy it to Agent Runtime.

 ### Description

 The sample agent already contains the necessary files to build a container image.
-Build the container image using Google Cloud Build (or Docker) and push it to your Artifact Registry repository (`agent-images`).
+Build the container image using Google Cloud Build (or Docker) and push it to Artifact Registry repository `agent-images` that's in your project.

-Once the image is on Artifact Registry, deploy the containerized agent to **Agent Runtime** using the BYOC option.
+Once the image is on Artifact Registry, deploy the containerized agent to *Agent Runtime* using the BYOC option.
 Make sure to use the following production sizing and concurrency parameters:

 - CPU: 1 vCPU
 - Memory: 4 GiB